 One of the best things to do in Split, Croatia is walk through the UNESCO-listed palace and Old Town cobblestone lanes.
 Although the town is mostly flat (unlike Dubrovnik), some stones are uneven and slick.

 Travel Camera for Croatia

-If you are anything like us, we are certain you will be snapping pictures of the top things to see in Split, Croatia!
-Rather than relying on your phone camera, we recommend upgrading to an actual camera so that you can best capture the sights.
+If you are anything like us, we are certain you will be snapping pictures of the beautiful things to see in Split, Croatia!
+Rather than relying on your phone camera, we recommend upgrading to an actual camera so that you can truly capture the sights.

 We use a Canon Rebel with a versatile lens (18-135mm) that has a nice range.
 The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with loads of accessories.